Premikudu: Production

 The film marks Maanas' solo debut; he previously starred in Kai Raja Rai (2015). and Green Signal (2016).
 The film's title logo was launched in August 2015 at Prasad Labs in Hyderabad coinciding with Maanas's birthday.
 The event was presided by film producer Damodar Prasad, who was the chief guest.
-By August 2015, 60 percent of the film's shoot was complete, with the shoot primarily taking place in and around Bangalore.

 Soundtrack

 The film's music was composed by Vijay Balaji and Paadu Shantha Paadu.
 The film's soundtrack was released on 13 March 2016 at a ceremony held at Rock Heights in Hyderabad.
 The previous day, a single track was premiered at an FM station.